 The agency initially imposed a deadline of October 2018 for enforcing the new ID rules, but since many states didn’t adhere to the rules, an extension was granted.

-Here are the states and territories still non-compliant with Real ID requirements, according to the Department of Homeland Security:
+Here are the states and territories still non-compliant with Real ID requirements, according to the Department of Homeland Security as November 2019:

 A compliant identification consists of either a photo ID or an ID with your complete name, birth date, signature, eye color, gender and anti-counterfeiting technology, among other things.